ccc203/Getting-and-Cleaning-Data/README.md

 Steps to reproduce this project
 -----------------

-1. Open the R script run_analysis.r using a text editor.
+1. Open the R script run_analysis.r using Rstudio.
 2. Run the R script run_analysis.r.